zerogvt/zerogvt.github.io/_posts/2020-11-09-To-Test-Drive-Or-To-Code-Drive.md

-Test Driven Design (TDD) is a programming methodology that has had quite a few vocal supporters up untill a few years ago.
+Test Driven Design (TDD) is a programming methodology that has had quite a few vocal supporters at least up untill a few years ago.
 In recent years though it seems like it's going out of favor and I think I understand why.

 TDD is basically programming _by_ unit tests.
 Say you want to write a method XXX with inputs A, B and